djlotus/Static-Site-Generator/README.md

 ### Node
 We use Node.js to manage our package dependencies.
 Make have the latest version of [Node.js] (https://nodejs.org/en/)

-### Gulp
-We use [Gulp.js] (www.gulpjs.com) to handle our tasks and builds.
-Please make sure you have the latest version installed.

 ___
 ## Setup